 ARTICLE 37 RATES OF PAY

-37.01 Subject to the approval of the Employer, an Employee may receive an annual merit increment based on performance up to the maximum of the applicable salary range for his classification, at rates of pay as specified in Schedule "A" or in the case of apprentices, a percentage of the appropriate tradesman job rate, as specified in regulations issued pursuant to the Skilled Trades and Apprenticeship Education Act.
+37.01 Subject to the approval of the Employer, an Employee may receive an annual merit increment based on performance up to the maximum of the applicable salary range for their classification, at rates of pay as specified in Schedule "A" or in the case of apprentices, a percentage of the appropriate tradesman job rate, as specified in regulations issued pursuant to the Skilled Trades and Apprenticeship Education Act.

-37.02 When an Employee is promoted, he shall be moved to the period in the new class that provides for an increase in pay of at least four (4%) percent, provided the maximum for the new classification is not exceeded.
+37.02 When an Employee is promoted, they shall be moved to the period in the new class that provides for an increase in pay of at least four (4%) percent, provided the maximum for the new classification is not exceeded.

 ARTICLE 38 TRAVEL AND SUBSISTENCE

 38.01 Employees who incur travel, subsistence and moving expenses in the performance of authorized Employer business shall be reimbursed for those expenses in accordance with the Government of Alberta Travel and Subsistence Regulations.